 Exposed brickwork or brick slips can add an industrial touch.
 A patterned or textured wallpaper can create contrast.
 Easier still is to paint the side-return wall a different colour from the rest of the room.

-11. You should plan thoroughfares to make the kitchen work
+Plan thoroughfares to make the kitchen work

 It’s important that your sideways-expanded room doesn’t result in the working part of the kitchen becoming a passageway.
 A central kitchen island can be a sensible way to divide the preparation and cooking area from the route into the new room from the front of the house.
 A peninsular kitchen design is also a handy way to direct foot traffic.